Sarah269/glowing-dollop/Shoes/README.md

 -  The region with the sales is the Middle East ($5,631,779).
 -  The product with the highest sales is Men's casual ($7,933,707).
 -  The subsidiary with the highest sales is Vancouver ($3,227,768).
+-  South America is the region with the highest sales return percentage (4.22%).
+-  Sandals is the product with the highest sales return percentage (4.40%).
 -  Average sales: $85,700
 -  Average returns: $2,967
 -  Average net sales: $82,732